Desiderio Hernández Xochitiotzin: Other work

 Hernández Xochitiotzin's life's work including various drawing and engravings, especially in his early career.
 He was also a writer, architect, chronicler, teacher, researcher and art restoration expert.
 He had his first important individual exhibition in 1947 while still in school.
-Before 1957, he had expositions in Mexico, the Vatican, Harvard University, Sorbonne University and the University of Stockholm.
+Before 1957, he had expositions in Mexico, the Vatican, Harvard University, Sorbonne University and the Stockholm University.
 He illustrated books such as a catalog of the works of Ernesto de la Torre in 1999 and Pintura mural de México la época prehispánica, el virreinato y los grandes artistas de nuestro siglo by Rafael Carrillo Azpéitia.

 In addition to the mural at the State Government Palace, he also painted an important one at the municipal palace in Huamantla, Tlaxcala in 1968.
 Others include a fresco in Tehuacán, Puebla and a mural of the history of Reynosa, Tamaulipas in that city.

 The research he did to prepare murals led him to become an expert on the history and culture of Tlaxcala, becoming a teacher and speaker at conferences.
 He was the official historian of the city of Tlaxcala, investigating the history of the architecture of city in preparation for their naming as historic monuments in the 1970s and 1980s.

 Although without formal training, he did work as an architect.
 Projects including the remodeling of the Ocotlan Basilica, and the remodeling of the atriums of churches in Zacatelco and Texoloc as well as designing the chapel at the Tlaxcala Seminary.
 He co-designed a building located in the historic center of Puebla located across from the Puebla Cathedral.
 He also worked on numerous restorations and remodeling of various historic buildings in Tlaxcala and Puebla.
 He founded the architecture school at Benemérita Universidad Autónoma de Puebla and was a professor there until 1968.